bennylut/protopy/README.md

     :param choices: (optional - defaults to None) list of choices to restrict the user input to
     :param autocomplete: (optional - defaults to None) list of autocomplete suggestions to help the user with
     :param secret: (optional - defaults to False) set to True to hide the user input
-    :param positional_arg:  (optional - defaults to -1) the number of the positional argument that may contain the value for this function to return
+    :param positional_arg:  (optional - defaults to -1) the index of the positional argument that may contain the value for this function to return
+    :param doc: documentation to show in the commandline (must be a string literal)

     :return: the requested user input
     """

+def confirm(
-def confirm(named_arg: str, *, prompt: str, default: bool = True, positional_arg: int = -1) -> bool:
+        self, named_arg: str, *, prompt: str, doc: str = "", default: bool = True, positional_arg: int = -1) -> bool:

     """
     ask the user for yes/no confirmation (either retrieving it from the command line or from the user supplied arguments)
     :param named_arg: the name of the argument that may contain the value for this function to return (supports the values y,yes,n,no)